-Terms of the notes
+Terms of the 2034 notes

-The notes:
+The 2034 notes:

-- were issued on July 12, 2021 in an aggregate principal amount of €1,250,000,000; - will mature on August 12, 2036; - will bear interest at a rate of 2.250% per year, accruing from July 12, 2021 and ending on the maturity date.
-Interest on the notes will be payable annually on August 12 of each year, commencing on August 12, 2021; - will pay interest to the persons in whose names the notes are registered at the close of business on the business day preceding each payment date; - constitute direct, general, unconditional and unsubordinated external indebtedness of Mexico for which the full faith and credit of Mexico is pledged; - rank without any preference among themselves and equally with all other unsubordinated public external indebtedness of Mexico (it being understood that this provision shall not be construed so as to require Mexico to make payments under the notes ratably with payments being made under any other public external indebtedness); - are represented by one or more global securities in book-entry, registered form only; - are registered in the name of a common depositary for the Euroclear System, or Euroclear, and Clearstream Banking, société anonyme, or Clearstream, Luxembourg; - will be redeemable before maturity at the option of Mexico upon giving not less than 30 days' nor more than 60 days' notice, to redeem the notes, in whole or in part, at any time or from time to time prior to their maturity, at a redemption price equal to (a) if redeemed prior to May 12, 2036 (three months prior to the maturity date of the notes), the principal amount thereof, plus the Make-Whole Amount, plus interest accrued but not paid on the principal amount of such notes to the date of redemption, or (b) if redeemed on or after May 12, 2036 (three months prior to the maturity date of the notes), the principal amount thereof, plus interest accrued but not paid on the principal amount of such notes to the date of redemption; - will not be repayable at the option of the holder before maturity; - will be redeemed at par at maturity; and

-• contain "collective action clauses" under which Mexico may amend certain key terms of the notes, including the maturity date, interest rate and other terms, with the consent of less than all of the holders of the notes.
+- were issued on January 12, 2022 in an aggregate principal amount of U.S.\$2,868,146,000; - will mature on February 12, 2034; - will bear interest at a rate of 3.500% per year, commencing on January 12, 2022 and ending on the maturity date.
+Interest on the notes will be payable semi-annually on February 12 and August 12 of each year, commencing on February 12, 2022; - will pay interest to the persons in whose names the notes in the form of global securities are registered at the close of business on February 11 and August 11 preceding each payment date; - constitute direct, general, unconditional and unsubordinated external indebtedness of Mexico for which the full faith and credit of Mexico is pledged; - rank without any preference among themselves and equally with all other unsubordinated public external indebtedness of Mexico (it being understood that this provision shall not be construed so as to require Mexico to make payments under the notes ratably with payments being made under any other public external indebtedness); - are represented by one or more global securities in book-entry, registered form only; - are ready for delivery in the book-entry form only through the facilities of DTC, Euroclear and Clearstream, Luxembourg; - will redeemable before maturity at the option of Mexico as described below under "-Optional Redemption 2034 Notes"; - will not be repayable at the option of the holder before maturity; - will be redeemed at par at maturity; and - contain "collective action clauses" under which Mexico may amend certain key terms of the notes, including the maturity date, interest rate and other terms, with the consent of less than all of the holders of the notes.